stryker-mutator/stryker-dashboard/packages/e2e/README.md

 ## Running E2E tests

 To run the E2E tests, use the "Run and Debug" functionality in Visual Studio Code.
-The configuration that should be run is called "🎭 E2E tests (local)"
+The configuration that should be run is called "🎭 E2E tests (local)".